Eastern Area Soccer League

 d.
 Officials are required to submit score sheets (signed by both coaches) for games with 10 or more goal differentials.

-any piercings and/or jewelry.
-The only exception to this rule will be a medical alert necklace which must be taped to the players
+d.
+Any Jewelry (tape/band-aids over any piercing is not permitted, even if the piercing is new).
+The only exception to this rule will be a medical alert necklace which must be taped to the players chest under their jersey.
+Players will be subject to a yellow card if found to have jewelry on during play.

 e.
 The league may complete a roster check at any time during the season

-i.
-Coaches need to verify their rosters with their Council Representatives before the final roster deadline just in case players
+f.
+Coaches need to verify their rosters with their Council Representatives before the final roster deadline just in case players were added to their team’s roster after the roster was initially turned into the EASL Committee.

-13. Substitutions:
+14. Substitutions:

 a.
-On any Goal Kick
+On any Goal Kick.

-c.
-After a Goal is scored
+d.
+After a Goal is scored.

 e.
 For an Injured Player – the Opposing Team may also substitute 1-for-1 basis.
-All players within the field of play must kneel
+All players within the field of play must kneel in place during the stoppage of play.

 f.
 For a player receiving a caution – yellow card – the opposing team may also substitute on a 1-for-1 basis.